-The City leases office equipment and various facilities utilized primarily by the school system under noncancelable operating leases that expire on various dates through fiscal year 2007.
-The cost of the leases for the fiscal year ended June 30, 2005, totaled approximately \$1,160,000, and is reported as educational and general governmental expenditures in the general fund.
+The City leases office equipment, vehicles, and various facilities utilized primarily by the school system, the department of public works, and the animal control center under noncancelable operating leases that expire on various dates through fiscal year 2028.
+The cost of the leases for the fiscal year ended June 30, 2006, totaled approximately \$2,875,000, and is reported as educational, public works, and general governmental expenditures in the general fund and special revenue funds.